OpRGamerz15/Axolotl-PVP/README.md

   so every click lands exactly when you mean it.
 - **Gen-Z Aesthetic** – Bright, bold, and full of axolotl energy.
   Your screenshots will *pop*.

----

-## 🗡️ Feature Deep Dive
-### 1. Supreme Performance Stack
-Forget stutters.
-We packed this with the
-**holy trinity of FPS mods**:
-Sodium for rendering speed,
-Lithium for server logic,
-Starlight for lighting boosts.
-Add FerriteCore + EntityCulling and you’re chilling.

 ### 2. Clean Combat HUD
 Everything you need is right where you expect: custom crosshair, status effects, and CPS readouts.